Tornadoes spawned by huge system pulverize homes; 3 dead

 About 50 miles west of Memphis, Tennessee, the small city of Wynne, Arkansas, saw “widespread damage” from a tornado, Sanders confirmed.

+The governor at a briefing with Little Rock officials Friday night said it was possible the number of deaths could rise.

+“We’re hopeful that it doesn’t, but I think given the nature and the volatility of the situation, we’re preparing that it could,” she said.

-City Councilmember Lisa Powell Carter told AP by phone that Wynne was without power and roads were full of debris.
+City Councilmember Lisa Powell Carter told AP that the town Wynne was without power and roads were full of debris.

 “I’m in a panic trying to get home, but we can’t get home,” she said.
 “Wynne is so demolished. ...
 There’s houses destroyed, trees down on streets.”